apache/helix/src/site/markdown/Architecture.md

 The following terminologies are used in Helix to model a state machine.

-* IDEALSTATE:The state in which we need the cluster to be in if all nodes are up and running.
+* IDEALSTATE: The state in which we need the cluster to be in if all nodes are up and running.
 In other words, all state constraints are satisfied.
-* CURRENSTATE:Represents the current state of each node in the cluster
+* CURRENTSTATE: Represents the current state of each node in the cluster
-* EXTERNALVIEW:Represents the combined view of CURRENTSTATE of all nodes.
+* EXTERNALVIEW: Represents the combined view of CURRENTSTATE of all nodes.

-Goal of Helix is always to make the CURRENTSTATE of the system same as the IDEALSTATE.
-Some scenarios where this may not be true are
+The goal of Helix is always to make the CURRENTSTATE of the system same as the IDEALSTATE.
+Some scenarios where this may not be true are:

 * When all nodes are down
 * When one or more nodes fail
-* New nodes are added and the partitions need to be reassigned.
+* New nodes are added and the partitions need to be reassigned

 ### IDEALSTATE

-Helix lets the application define the IdealState on a resource basis which basically consists of
+Helix lets the application define the IdealState on a resource basis which basically consists of:

 * List of partitions.
-Example 64
+Example: 64
 * Number of replicas for each partition.
-Example 3
+Example: 3
 * Node and State for each replica.

-Example
+Example:

 * Partition-1, replica-1, Master, Node-1
 * Partition-1, replica-2, Slave, Node-2